-Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Impact on beneficials Regulatory risk Fatty Acids - Potassium Salt (Natrasoap) Contact NR A ALL Soft control option for control of aphids, thrips, mealybug, spider mite and whitefly in fruit.
+Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Regulatory risk Fatty Acids - Potassium Salt (Natrasoap) Contact NR A ALL Soft control option for control of aphids, thrips, mealybug, spider mite and whitefly in fruit.
 Use as a cover spray.
-L Bee L - Propargite (Omite) 12C Contact 7 A QLD, NSW, ACT & WA 1 11 1 , 1 , 5 R3 Pyridaben (Sanmite) 21A IGR / Contact 1 A QLD, NSW, WA & NT Registered for control of Strawberry Mite and Two-Spotted Mite in banana.
-Apply when mite populations persist at a high level and damage to sensitive parts such as spearpoint suckers is evident.
-H Bee H - Sulfur PER9409 UN Contact NR A NSW, QLD Permitted for control of mites in banana.
+L Bee L - Propargite (Omite) 12C Contact 7 A QLD, NSW, ACT & WA Registered for control of Two-Spotted Mite in banana.
+Spray when bunches covered and pests appear and repeat as necessary.
+Avoid spraying under hot- humid-slow drying conditions when young bananas may be susceptible to insecticide damage.
+R3 Pyridaben (Sanmite) 21A IGR / Contact 1 A QLD, NSW, WA & NT D, Registered for control of Strawberry Mite and Two-Spotted Mite in banana.
+W, Apply when mite populations persist at a high level and damage to sensitive parts such as spearpoint suckers is evident.
+T - Sulfur PER9409 UN Contact NR A NSW, QLD Permitted for control of mites in banana.
 Apply using duster shortly after bell emergence.
 Apply dust evenly to avoid heavy localised deposits which will result in unwanted visual residues of sulphur.
 Application is to be confined to fruit, avoiding leaves as much as possible as sulphur deposits will interfere with beneficial insect activity.
 M-H Bee H - Bifenthrin (Talstar) 3A Contact 1 P-A QLD, NSW, WA & NT Registered for control of Banana Weevil Borer, Banana Rust Thrips and Strawberry Spider Mite in bananas.
 Apply as a preventative treatment before damage occurs, and before mite numbers build up to damaging levels.
 Follow up applications may be required at 10-14 day intervals.
 VH Bee H - Etoxazole (Paramite) 10B IGR / Contact 1 P-A ALL Registered for control of Strawberry Mite in banana.
 Apply at the first signs of an increase in the population of mite crawlers.
 Once large numbers of adults are present it may be necessary to also apply a miticide from a different group to control the adults immediately and reduce the potential damage.
 L Bee VL - Beauveria bassiana (Velifer) BASF UN Ingestion Р Biological currently registered in protected vegetables and ornamentals, with activity on mites.
 No MRLs required for biological product.
 L Bee L - Bifenazate (Acramite) Arysta 20D Contact & Ingestion Р Registered for mite control in various crops.
 No MRLs in place for AU or Codex.
 L Bee H -

-Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Impact on beneficials Regulatory risk Banana Spotting B Priority: Low ug, Fru it Spotting Bug ( Ambly pelta lute. scens, Amblypelta nitida) Bananas are not a preferred host for spotting bugs, but they will damage fruit if there are no other crops in the vicinity.
+Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Impact on beneficials Regulatory risk Banana Spotting Bug, Fruit Spotting Bug (Amblypelta lutescens, Amblypelta nitida) Priority: Low Bananas are not a preferred host for spotting bugs, but they will damage fruit if there are no other crops in the vicinity.
 They may cause small fruit to shed and in larger fruit they cause superficial dimples on the surface, similar to that caused by Fruit Fly.
-No chemical options are registered but broad spectrum insecticides would provide incidental control.
-Flupyradifurone 4D Ingestion P Registered for control of Spotting Bugs in macadamia.
-No MRLs for AU or L -
+No chemical options are registered but broad spectrum insecticides would pr ovide in cidental cont rol. - - opeee Flunyradifurone 4D Indection D Registered for control of Spotting Bugs in macadamia.
+No MRLs for ALL or

-riupyraunurone עד Ingestion • Registered for control of Spotting bugs in macadamia.
-No Fixes for Ab of L

-(Sivanto Prime) Codex.
-Bee L

-Bayer

-SYNFOI21 New P New active in development with activity on bugs. -
+Flupyradifurone (Sivanto Prime) 4D Ingestion Р Registered for control of Spotting Bugs in macadamia.
+No MRLs for AU or Codex.
+L Bee L - Bayer SYNFOI21 New Р New active in development with activity on bugs. - Syngenta

-Syngenta